bendwyer/btsync/README.md

 ```
 ps -ef | grep btsync | grep -v grep
 ```
-The output should look something like this:
+The output should look something like this (scroll right for the rest):
 ```
+btsync    963   1  0 00:39 ?
+00:00:01 /usr/local/bin/btsync/btsync --config /etc/btsync/btsync.conf --log /var/log/btsync.log
 ```
 Reboot the server to test if `btsync` autostarts.
 ```